 And then go through the exercise of writing down all of the groups that you want to go after and make sure that you see green ticks across the entire, you know, all of the questions and that’s the one that you want to go after.

-So that essentially wraps up my live stream for today.
+That essentially wraps up my live stream for today.
 I hope that you found it super useful.
 Now, if you found this video useful, give me a thumbs up and don’t forget to subscribe to the channel for more videos on social media training, on live streaming.

 And as you know, we have a lot of fun here as well.
 And if you really are looking to take your live streams to the next level or your business to the next level, make sure that you sign up for my Facebook Live Master Class.

 It’s a free master class where I teach you a framework to help you turn your live stream viewers into buyers.
-So it’s a really great, I cover a little bit of this topic in there as well, but I’m not gonna give too much away, but it’s the steps that you need to take to monetize your Facebook live streams, particularly if you’re a business.
+It’s a really great, I cover a little bit of this topic in there as well, but I’m not gonna give too much away, but it’s the steps that you need to take to monetize your Facebook live streams, particularly if you’re a business.

-So the link to that I’ll put on the screen and it’s in the description as well.
+The link to that I’ll put on the screen and it’s in the description as well.
 Had a wonderful time.
 Thanks, everyone for joining me.
 And I will see you in the next live stream.
 Bye for now.